Harvard-Forest-Ecosystems/stem_flux_processing/README.md

     - contains tree constants (species, dbh).
 Ignore volume column (these are the old volume values)
  - tree_volumes.csv
     - Contains calculated tree collar volumes.
 Volumes were calculated based on the average depth from 4 measured points on each collar.
+- combined_dataset_full.csv
+    - final output from all processing scripts.
+Contains data from fall 2023 to fall 2024

 ## What do these scripts do
 - Summer2023